daniel-nagy/transporter/README.md

   | undefined
 ```

-An transportable value may be transported between message targets.
+A transportable value may be transported between message targets.
 If the value is serializable it will be cloned.
 If it is not serializable it will be proxied.
 If the return value of a function is a promise then the response will be sent once the promise settles.

 #### `RemoteValue`